 8 seconds @ 550°C

 Next, we tested a 223 R case at 550°C for 20 seconds.
-The case looked way over annealed.
+As can be seen, the discoloration as as result of the extended time, has extended well beyond normal.
 It was still only inserted into the salt bath to the same depth 5 mm past the shoulder.

 20 seconds @ 550°C

 Neck hardness was still observed at 120HV, again not consistent with the results in Chart 1 above, but the shoulder and body were now much softer than virgin brass.
 This is simply not an acceptable outcome.